China dissident tried over Skype messages, poem

 Zhu's son, Zhu Ang, said he and his mother, Jiang Hangli, were the only two family members allowed to attend the trial, which lasted a morning.
 Other kin and supporters were kept out.

-The charges against Zhu also centred on a poem, "It's time," which he circulated online, said the lawyer Li.
+The charges against Zhu also centered on a poem, "It's time," which he circulated online, said the lawyer Li.

 A version of the poem that has circulated on the Internet, declares: "It's time, Chinese people!/ The square belongs to everyone/the feet are yours/it's time to use your feet and take to the square to make a choice."

-Note: (This story was corrected in the third paragraph to change the age)